louckslab/louckslab.github.io/README.md

 Website for the Loucks Pain Management Pharmacogenomics Lab at BC Children's Hospital Research Institute.

-## Stack

-Plain HTML + CSS — no build tools, no JavaScript, no server dependencies.

 ## Pages

 | Page | Description |